MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 advanced function.
 For information about setting custom default values, see [about_Parameters_Default_Values](about_Parameters_Default_Values.md).

-### PARAMETER ATTRIBUTE TABLE
+### Parameter attribute table

-When you use the Full, Parameter, or Online parameters of the Get-Help cmdlet, Get-Help displays a parameter attribute table with detailed information about the parameter.
+When you use the `Full`, `Parameter`, or `Online` parameters of the `Get-Help` cmdlet, `Get-Help` displays a parameter attribute table with detailed information about the parameter.

 This information includes the details you need to know to use the parameter.
-For example, the help topic for the Get-ChildItem cmdlet includes the following details about its Path parameter:
+For example, the help topic for the `Get-ChildItem` cmdlet includes the following details about its Path parameter:

 ```
 -path <string[]>